 1. What are your objectives?

 And no, “depends on who you ask” does not work.
-All stakeholders need to be involved in the program objectives to make sure they are met.
+All stakeholders need to be involved in the objectives to make sure they are met.
 What objectives and goals do we want to impact?
 What specific behaviors do we need to modify?

 - Measurable; performance can be tracked via existing systems/processes

 - Realistic and attainable; challenging yet achievable for at least 70% of the target audience

 - Based on activities participants can control